 See your doctor if you regularly have large clots.
 One of the major complications of heavy menstrual bleeding is iron deficiency anemia.
 Anemia is a condition that occurs when there’s not enough iron in your blood to make healthy red blood cells.
 Symptoms include:

 To determine the underlying cause of your menstrual clots, your doctor will likely ask you about things that impact menstruation.
 For example, they may ask if you’ve had previous pelvic surgeries, use birth control, or have ever been pregnant.
-They will also examine your uterus.
+They’ll also examine your uterus.

-Controlling heavy menstrual bleeding is the no. 1 way to control menstrual clots.
+Controlling heavy menstrual bleeding is the best way to control menstrual clots.

 Hormonal contraceptives and other medications

-Hormonal contraceptives are often prescribed because they can inhibit the growth of the uterine lining.
+Hormonal contraceptives can inhibit the growth of the uterine lining.
 A progestin-releasing intrauterine device (IUD) may reduce menstrual blood flow by 90 percent, and birth control pills may reduce it by 50 percent.

 Hormonal contraceptives also can be beneficial in slowing the growth of fibroids and other uterine adhesions.